Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 Trevi Fountain

-The Trevi Fountain is a beautiful monument, a rectangular swimming pool famous all over the world and one of the symbols of Rome.
-In addition to becoming a scenario of Italian fashion, we must mention the important scene in the 1960 film by Federico Fellini - La Dolce Vita! and also the famous and well-known scene, with the beautiful Anita Ekberg who dives into the tub and invites Marcello Mastroianni to do the same.
+The Trevi Fountain is a beautiful monument, a world-famous rectangular pool and one of the symbols of Rome.
+Besides having become a stage for Italian fashion, it's worth mentioning the pivotal scene in Federico Fellini's 1960 film, La Dolce Vita!, and the famous scene with the beautiful Anita Ekberg diving into the pool and inviting Marcello Mastroianni to do the same.

 30 minutes Admission ticket free